 The SRF team is composed of mission-driven individuals who work tirelessly toward our goal of ending age-related disease.
 Our team size fluctuates during the year with the addition of SRF Educational Summer Scholars and Post–Baccalaureates, however our full-time employees are listed below.

 Maria is a radical-change believer and spends most of her multifaceted life working on facilitating disruptive change to the way we currently treat aging.
 You can find her giving a talk about the future of aging, singing live for thousands of people, composing and acting for a Hollywood film or flying an airplane.
-Her passion and strong involvement in science and technology, combined with her skills in Public Relations, positioned her as Director of Outreach in charge of building new relationships for SRF, spreading the word about its work and driving donations.
+Her passion and strong involvement in science and technology, combined with her skills in Public Relations, positioned her as Director of Development in charge of building new relationships for SRF, spreading the word about its work and driving donations.

 Dr Amutha Boominathan is the Group Lead for the MitoSENS program at SENS Research Foundation.
 She joined SRF in 2013 as a Senior Research Scientist and became the Group Lead for the program in 2016.
 She completed her graduate studies from the National Chemical Laboratory, Pune, India with a PhD in Biochemistry.
 Subsequently, through an American Heart Association postdoctoral fellowship, she obtained further training at the University of Pennsylvania and Rutgers University where she studied mitochondrial biogenesis with a focus on protein import and the fusion and fission mechanisms in the organelle.
 She has over 20 years of experience in mitochondrial biology.